 Perhaps the most robust free online learning apparatus available, Khan Academy has shepherded many a wayward student through to finals.
 With a huge selection of videos, articles, and lessons, you can search by grade level or specific subject to find just what you need, whether that’s parts of speech, Newton’s laws of motion, or estimating derivatives of a function at a point.
 They also offer test prep and lessons on life skills like personal finance and internet safety.

 You can also use one of our many databases to find sources for research projects and writing papers.
 We have a list of resources for elementary age students here, and a list for middle and high schoolers here.
 As always, our librarians are available to help you find print resources as well.
-If you’re working on a project and need help with research, just ask at any Reference Desk and we’ll see what we can find for you.
+If you’re working on a project and need help with research, just ask at any Information Desk and we’ll see what we can find for you.